farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 1. We will use Visual Studio for some activities.
 This [link](https://docs.microsoft.com/en-us/visualstudio/ide/visual-studio-ide) has the knwoledge you need to do this workshop.
 2. Together we will create small C# applications.
 This [short video](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949) has the knowledge you need for this training.
 3. You need an Microsoft Azure to create the services we use in our solution.
 You can create a [free account](https://azure.microsoft.com/en-us/free/), use your [MSDN account](https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers/) or use any other subscription where you have permission to create services.
+4. You need a computer with [Visual Studio](https://www.visualstudio.com/downloads/) installed.
+The Community free edition can be used and it has Windows, MacOS and Linux options.
+If you don't have permission to install software in your computer, and you don't have Visual Studio installed, you can create a Virtual Machine on Azure.
+5. You need a computer with [Bash Command Prompt](https://docs.microsoft.com/en-us/windows/wsl/install-win10) installed.
+If you are using MacOs or Linux, this step isn't necessary.

 ##**Agenda**
 <p style="border-bottom: 3px solid lightgrey;"></p>